Key Takeaways

 “Minister Jaishankar and I will discuss how we can advance our cooperation in important sectors – including science and technology, clean energy, trade and investment – and how we can deepen our defence and maritime security engagement.

-“India is the world’s fastest growing major economy, and on track to be the third largest by the end of the decade.
+“India is experiencing rapid economic growth, and is on track to become the world’s third-largest economy by the end of the decade.
 India is an essential partner as we diversify our trade links and secure our supply chains.

 “Minister Jaishankar and I will also attend ‘Raisina Down Under’, the Australian iteration of India’s Raisina Dialogue.
 This is an important forum to share views on the trends shaping our region.